Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions

 \paragraph{Bounds on weak $\eps$-nets.} For any $\eps>0$ and $d\geq 0$, let $f_d(\eps)$ be the smallest number $f>0$ so that, for any underlying finite point set $P$, one can pierce all the $\eps$-heavy convex sets using only $f$ points in $\reals^d$.
 It is an outstanding open problem in Discrete and Computational geometry to determine the true asymptotic behaviour of $f_d(\eps)$ in dimensions $d\geq 2$.
 As Alon, Kalai, Matou\v{s}ek, and Meshulam noted in 2001: ``{\it Finding the correct estimates for weak $\eps$-nets is, in our opinion, one of the truly important open problems in combinatorial geometry"} \cite{AKMM}.

-Alon, B\'ar\'any, F\"{u}redi, and Kleitman \cite{AlonSelections} (see also \cite{AlonKleitman}) used Tverberg-type results to show that $f_d(\eps)=O(1/\eps^{d+1-1/\alpha_d})$ (where $0<\alpha_d<1$ is a selection ratio which is fixed for every $d$), and $f_2(\eps)=O\left(1/\eps^2\right)$.\footnote{An outline of the planar $f_2(\eps)=O\left(1/\eps^2\right)$ bound can be found in a popular textbook by Chazelle \cite{ChazelleBook}.} The bound in higher dimensions $d\geq 3$ has been subsequently improved in 1993 by Chazelle {\it et al.} \cite{Chazelle} to roughly $\displaystyle O^*\left(\frac{1}{\eps^d}\right)$ (where $O^*(\cdot)$-notation hides multiplicative factors that are polylogarithmic in $\log 1/\eps$).
-Though the latter construction was somewhat simplified in 2004 by Matou\v{s}ek and Wagner \cite{MatWag04} using simplicial partitions with low hyperplane-crossing number \cite{PartitionTrees}, no study in the subsequent 25 years came close to tackling the notorious ``$\displaystyle \frac{1}{\eps^d}$-barrier" for general families of convex sets and arbitrary finite point sets, in any dimension $d\geq 2$.
+Alon, B\'ar\'any, F\"{u}redi, and Kleitman \cite{AlonSelections} (see also \cite{AlonKleitman}) showed that $f_d(\eps)=O\left(1/\eps^{(d+1)(1-1/\beta_d)}\right)$, where $0<\beta_d<1$ denotes the so called {\it point selection exponent}, to be defined in the sequel.
+Using a different argument, they showed that $f_2(\eps)=O\left(1/\eps^2\right)$.\footnote{An outline of the planar $f_2(\eps)=O\left(1/\eps^2\right)$ bound can be found in a popular textbook by Chazelle \cite{ChazelleBook}.} The bound in higher dimensions $d\geq 3$ has been subsequently improved in 1993 by Chazelle {\it et al.} \cite{Chazelle} to roughly $\displaystyle \tilde{O}\left(1/\eps^d\right)$.
+Though the latter construction was somewhat simplified in 2004 by Matou\v{s}ek and Wagner \cite{MatWag04} using simplicial partitions with low hyperplane-crossing number \cite{PartitionTrees}, no study in the subsequent 25 years came close to tackling the notorious ``$\displaystyle \frac{1}{\eps^d}$-barrier" for general families of convex sets and arbitrary finite point sets in the Euclidean spaces $\reals^d$ of (fixed) dimension $d\geq 2$.

 In view of the best known lower bound of $\Omega\left(\frac{1}{\eps} \log^{d-1}\left(\frac{1}{\eps}\right)\right)$ for $f_d(\eps)$ due to Bukh, Matou\v{s}ek and Nivasch \cite{Staircase}, it still remains to settle whether the asymptotic behaviour of this quantity substantially deviates from the long-known ``almost-$(1/\eps)$" bounds on strong $\eps$-nets (e.g., for lines and triangles in $\reals^2$ or simplices in $\reals^d$)?
 The only interesting instances in which the gap has been nearly closed, involve essentially lower-dimensional distributions of points \cite{Chazelle,Sphere,AlonChains}.
-For example, Alon, Kaplan, Nivasch, Sharir, and Smorodinsky \cite{AlonChains} showed in 2008 that any finite point set in {\it a convex position in $\reals^2$} allows for a weak $\eps$-net of cardinality $\displaystyle O\left(\alpha(\eps)/\eps\right)$ with respect to convex sets, where $\alpha(\cdot)$ denotes the inverse Ackerman function.
+For example, Alon, Kaplan, Nivasch, Sharir, and Smorodinsky \cite{AlonChains} showed in 2008 that any finite point set in {\it a convex position in $\reals^2$} allows for a weak $\eps$-net of cardinality $\displaystyle O\left(g(\eps)/\eps\right)$ with respect to convex sets, where $g(\cdot)$ denotes the very slowly inverse Ackerman function.